Buck Leonard: Early life

 Born in Rocky Mount, North Carolina, Leonard was the brother of fellow Negro leaguer Charlie Leonard.
 His father worked as a railroad fireman while his mother was a homemaker who cared for the six Leonard children.
 Leonard's parents called him "Buddy", but his younger brother began mispronouncing it "Bucky".
 Family members began calling him "Buck", a name which stuck with him throughout his life.
 When Leonard was about seven years old, he would sneak over to the baseball field of the local white team and watch games through the fence.
 Local police even once arrested Leonard and his friends when they were caught peeking through the fence at the segregated field.

 Leonard's father died when he was eleven and Leonard picked up jobs after school to help his family.
 There was no black high school in Rocky Mount, so Leonard finished the eighth grade and went to work shining shoes for a rail station.
 He also worked in a hosiery mill and for the Atlantic Coast Line Railroad.
 He later earned a GED by correspondence.
-He began playing semiprofessional baseball while working for the railroad, then decided to pursue his living with the sport.
+He began playing semi-professional baseball while working for the railroad, then decided to pursue his living with the sport.